 However, conventional marketing wisdom dictates that all companies should try something new after seven years, meaning that – at some point – you're going to have to reimagine your business.

-To help, we've put together a list of some of the most successful company rebranding examples, as well as some of the most basic mistakes you should avoid along the way.
+In such instances, it can often help to look to others for inspiration.
+Therefore, we've put together a list of some of the most successful company rebrandings, as well as considered some of the most basic mistakes you should avoid along the way.

 Choosing to utilise the expertise of a third-party marketing company, DesignStudio, for their corporate rebrand, Airbnb unveiled their new image to the public in July 2014.
 It subsequently generated sufficient buzz, particularly on social media, where their creative proposition (and mission statement) of "belong[ing] anywhere" became evident on a global scale.
 Indeed, the company's name trended on Twitter for eight hours, thanks to the worldwide conversation that this successful rebrand example incited.